Postgraduate Certificate in Early Years Practice

 Whilst in the University, our world-class academics will support you, and whilst you are on a placement, you will be fully supported by University-trained subject mentors.
 During your placement your progress is also closely monitored by your University tutors and you will be visited by a member of the academic staff.

-Our relationship with you doesn't end when you graduate; we recognise the demands placed on new teachers in their first NQT (Newly Qualified Teacher) year and therefore continue to support you throughout the transition.
+Our relationship with you doesn't end when you graduate; we recognise the demands placed on new Early Career Teachers and therefore continue to support you throughout the transition.

 Our location in Reading gives you the benefits of a vibrant town with the convenience of excellent transport connections both nationally and internationally.